Specifying efficient use of materials and considering their impact from manufacture to disposal.

 Implementing waste management

-Applying the three Rs in this hierarchy will lower the amount of waste that goes to landfills and reduce the demand for new building materials to be produced.
+Applying the 5 Rs will lower the amount of waste that goes to landfills and reduce the demand for new building materials to be produced.

 - design stage